Skip to Content

 Can I freeze Zuppa Toscana?

 Yes—just leave out the cream before freezing.
-Stir it in when reheating.
+Add it fresh when reheating.

 Zuppa Toscana (Olive Garden Copycat) – Creamy, Easy & Authentic